easyparcel/OpenAPI/README.md

 ## **Contact Us**

 If you have any questions or need further support with the EasyParcel API, our team is available for assistance.
 You can reach out to us via the following channels:

-- **Support Page**: Visit our [Support Page](https://support.easyparcel.com) for detailed troubleshooting steps and to submit your inquiries.
 - **WhatsApp Support**: For quick support, chat with our team directly on WhatsApp.
 Click [here](https://wa.me/6042023160) to start a conversation.

 We’re here to help you integrate and make the most out of EasyParcel’s services!